abguy/trade-processor/tests/README.md

 ## Advanced way

-[Apache Benchmark](httpd.apache.org/docs/2.2/programs/ab.html) is a very good tool, but it is limited to not more than 20k concurent connections.
-[Proof](http://mail-archives.apache.org/mod_mbox/httpd-dev/200403.mbox/%3Cs0582f22.041@prv-mail20.provo.novell.com%3E)
+[Apache Benchmark](httpd.apache.org/docs/2.2/programs/ab.html) is a very good tool, but it is limited to not more than 20k concurent connections. [proof](http://mail-archives.apache.org/mod_mbox/httpd-dev/200403.mbox/%3Cs0582f22.041@prv-mail20.provo.novell.com%3E)

 On the other hand ab is good enough.
 It is hard to imagine a better performance on a single server.
-Linux limits number of open sockets to 1024 by default, ab is able to open 20k concurent connections (of course after special tuning of your Linux machine).
+Linux limits number of open sockets to 1024 by default, ab is able to open 20k concurent connections (of course after [special tuning of your Linux machine](https://github.com/abguy/trade-processor#how-to-tune-linux-server)).

 Perhaps some other tools like [JMeter](http://jmeter.apache.org/), [Siege](http://www.joedog.org/siege-home/), [Tsung](http://tsung.erlang-projects.org/user_manual/index.html) or [Yandex tank](https://github.com/yandex/yandex-tank) are better choice, but I've decided to use multiserver installation of Apache Benchmark.
 AB just does some very basic measurements and we don't need to build complex scenarios with extended reports.
 Thus it is good enough.